PREVIOUSLY ON… SURVIVOR!

 “Oh, come on lady, like you can really f*cking read this?”
 Vince groans.
 “It’s probably just the name of whoever manufactured the bell.
 Betcha it’s product placement,”

-“Mind your mouth, Vince!”
+“Mind your mouth, Vincent!”
 Charlotte reprimands.
 “And they all have different ones, so I think they’re names,” she says, checking the bell on another goat.

 “Well if we can’t read the names, then we don’t know the names, so that means I’m picking new ones!”
 Vince proclaims.
 “Now Rev, get over here.
 Uncle Vinnie’s gonna teach you to milk a goat.”